RaVeR76/My-Vinyl-Answer/README.md

 I know the user vinyl interface is again pretty basic but this was the first thing i developed and as I got to use Bulma, I realised I could have used a lot more of it's components.
 Honestly, as basic as it looks, I still love it because I created it from the W3 Schools collapsibles and made it my own.
 I know it can  be made better but for me it just suits this wee project.

 * **Test**
+My testers, fakers and I .... now that really does sound like a Hollywood comedy classic !
+Anyway, we all added various vinyl and tested the validation and all worked well.
+The vinyl form data was easy to fill out and once saved, it gets stored within the Vinyl collection in MongoDB.
+The user or admin can then access this document to do what ever they want to it but within the legality of the CRUD functionality.
+All worked well with no issues and each user could only see the vinyls they had added.

 * **Result**
+Very happy with the results.
+All testers added their own vinyls with no issues and had access to them from their vinyl collection page.
+The user could search through their vinyl collection for vinyl that matched their search criteria.
+All worked perfectly and the reset buttons reset the search function.
+The admin tabs are cool in that you can you hit a genre and it filters the collection instantly.
+This would deffo be an add-on for the user at a later date as it's functionality is very useful.

 * **Verdict**
+Overall, very happy again ... and that's coming from someone who is generally always happy and a little hyper !!
+The shock ... the horror ...
+I hear you say ...
+RaVeR76 HYPER ...
+Neeeeevvvvvveeeeeeerrrrrrr !!!
+Love it all so there ....